james-jory/segment-personalize-workshop/exercise1/README.md

 You will see the columns we specified in the "ApplyMapping" transformation in our Glue job as well as the "timestamp" column we added to represent the event time in UNIX timestamp format.

 Experiment with additional queries on your own to get a better sense of how standard SQL can be used to explore your data on S3 using Athena.
 As you iterate on extracting and loading your datasets into Personalize, Athena can be a valuable tool to quickly investigate values in your datasets to understand and troubleshoot your data.

+In the next [exercise](../exercise2/) we will create a Personalize Dataset Group and import the CSV as an interaction dataset.